8 important questions to ask before buying any stock

 Many investors buy stocks on a whim, either because the stock is hot or at the suggestion of a financial pundit.
-Most of us don’t have the ability to research stocks full-time, so impulsive buying may seem reasonable.
+Most of us don’t have the ability to research stocks full-time, so it can be easy to make an impulsive purchase.
+If you want the help of someone who does research stocks full-time, you may want to rely on a financial advisor.

-Still, it’s useful to have at least a baseline understanding of what you are buying.
+Either way, it’s important to have a baseline understanding of what you are buying.
 Investing always involves some risk, but asking the right questions can help make your portfolio’s performance a bit less volatile.

-Before buying your next stock, ask yourself these 8 questions first.
+Before buying your next stock, ask these eight questions.

 Questions to answer before investing in a stock